Polymer/pwa-starter-kit/overview.md

 ---
 layout: post
-title: What's in the box?
+title: "Overview: What's in the box?"
 ---
-The `pwa-starter-kit` is a sample app that's meant to be used as a starting point for building PWAs.
-Out of the box, it gives you the following features:
+The `pwa-starter-kit` is a set of templates you can use as a starting point for building PWAs.
+Out of the box, the default template gives you the following features:

-- all the PWA goodness (manifest, service worker)
+- All the PWA goodness (manifest, service worker).
-- a responsive layout
+- A responsive layout.
-- application theming
+- Application theming.
-- example of using Redux for state management
+- Example of using Redux for state management.
-- offline UI
+- Offline UI.
-- simple routing solution
+- Simple routing solution.
-- fast time-to-interactive and first-paint through the PRPL pattern
+- Fast time-to-interactive and first-paint using the PRPL pattern.
-- easy deployment to prpl-server or static hosting
+- Easy deployment to prpl-server or static hosting.
-- unit and integrating testing starting points
+- Unit and integration testing starting points.
-- documentation about other advanced patterns
+- Documentation about other advanced patterns.

 ## Other templates

-If you already know what you're doing and want a simpler template to start from, we've created several separate templates, with some of the features removed:
+If you already know what you're doing and want a different template to start from, we've created several separate templates, with different sets of features:

 ### `template-typescript` ([code](https://github.com/Polymer/pwa-starter-kit/tree/template-typescript), [demo](https://pwa-starter-kit.appspot.com/))

-This template is the same as the `master` template and it's using `TypeScript`.
+This template is the same as the `master` template, but implemented using `TypeScript`.

 ### `template-minimal-ui` ([code](https://github.com/Polymer/pwa-starter-kit/tree/template-minimal-ui), [demo](https://template-minimal-ui-dot-pwa-starter-kit.appspot.com/))